DominikDolejsi/Calculator_Vite_Vue/README.md

 This was one of my first programming projects after completing a bootcamp.
 The goal was to practice component-based architecture, basic state management, and TypeScript in a real application.

-The implementation is not production-ready and contains known limitations, but it served as a practical exercise in building interactive UI logic from scratch.
+The implementation has a lot of problems, but it served as a practical exercise and was fun first steps.

 ---